An Internet Marketing Story:

 I was sitting on the bed in my newly subletted Brooklyn bedroom, the very first one I had after I had moved out of my Mom’s basement.
 I remember the conversation like it was yesterday.

 Apparently, so does he!
 I was honored for him to recall this very conversation in his awesome best-selling book, “Millionaire Within: Untold Stories from the Internet Underworld.”
 Read that book, btw!
-It truly is an excellent book.
+It truly is an enlightening, entertaining book.